Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems

 \section{Comparison between the TB rule and the Harmonic Resonances method}

 Of course, the TB rule does not represent the only attempt to give a phenomenological description of planetary spacing.
 One of the most interesting and promising ways to arrive to such a description is the so called \textit{Harmonic Resonances} (HR) method.
 The idea comes from the observation that points of a periodic system, interacting with each other (as for example the orbital systems), tend to manifest resonances, and resonances tend to stabilize the periodic system itself.
-In particular, computer simulations of planetary systems have shown that random injections of new planets tends to produce dynamically unstable orbits, until the planets surviving in the system settle their orbital periods into ``harmonic ratios'', namely in (quasi) rational ratios, usually expressible in simple fractions (see on this Refs.~\cite{Peale,McFadden}).
-Historically, the HR idea seems to originate from a generalization of a resonance relation already known to Laplace (1829) among the orbital periods of three Galileian satellites of Jupiter, namley Io, Europa, Ganymede, which can be written as \be \frac{1}{T_{Io}} - \frac{3}{T_{Eur.}} + \frac{2}{T_{Gan.}} \simeq 0 \,. \ee Such relation is fulfilled with an accuracy of order $\approx 10^{-5}$, and, using more precise orbital periods, perhaps even to an astonishing accuracy of $\approx 10^{-9}$~\cite{Peale}.
+In particular, computer simulations of planetary systems have shown that random injections of new planets tends to produce dynamically unstable orbits, until the planets surviving in the system settle their orbital periods into ``harmonic ratios'', namely in (quasi) rational ratios, usually expressible in simple fractions (on this see Peale (1976); McFadden et al. (2007); Batygin, Morbidelli (2013); Aschwanden (2018)).
+Historically, the HR idea seems to originate from a generalization of a resonance relation already known to Laplace (1829) among the orbital periods of three Galileian satellites of Jupiter, namely Io, Europa, Ganymede, which can be written as \be \frac{1}{T_{Io}} - \frac{3}{T_{Eur.}} + \frac{2}{T_{Gan.}} \simeq 0 \,. \ee Such relation is fulfilled with an accuracy of order $\approx 10^{-5}$, and, using more precise orbital periods, perhaps even to an astonishing accuracy of $\approx 10^{-9}$ (Peale 1976).